Formal Modeling and Verification of the Algorand Consensus Protocol in CADP: Probabilistic Process Algebra Model of BBA

 \section{Probabilistic Process Algebra Model of BBA$^{*}$}

 In this section we focus on BBA$^{*}$ and present our probabilistic process algebra model for it.
 The model captures the essential structure and behavior of the protocol as used in Algorand, including the selection of verifier committees, bit propagation, and step transitions.
-We consider a simplified case in which the protocol is fully synchronous and each stake unit is represented as an independent process that evolves in lockstep with all others.
-This abstraction allows us to model the consensus logic with precise synchronization, eliminating the need to account for message delays or asynchronous progression.
-Our formalization faithfully reflects the alternation of the three step types -- \emph{Coin-Fixed-To-0}, \emph{Coin-Fixed-To-1}, and \emph{Coin-Genuinely-Flipped} -- and the rules governing the update and decision conditions for each verifier.
+We consider a simplified case in which the underlying network is fully synchronous and each stake unit is represented as an independent process whose clock is synchronized with those of all the others.
+This abstraction allows us to model the consensus logic in accordance with the theoretical results of~\cite{PSL80,LSP82,FLP85}, eliminating the need to account for message delays or asynchronous progression.
+Our formalization faithfully reflects the alternation of the three step types -- \emph{Coin-Fixed-To-0}, \emph{Coin-Fixed-To-1}, and \emph{Coin-Genuinely-Flipped} -- and the rules governing the update and decision conditions for each verifier until either ending condition is met.

 We structure our study by first providing a formal model in the absence of malicious nodes, where all nodes behave honestly and follow the protocol.
 This serves to validate the correct behavior and convergence of the consensus mechanism under ideal conditions.
-We then extend the model to include an adversarial population that controls more than $1 / 3$ of the total tokens.
-Under this assumption, while the protocol still ensures that no conflicting blocks are ever committed, it may fail to reach agreement on the proposed block.
+We then extend the model to include an adversarial population that controls at least $1 / 3$ of the total stake.
+Under this assumption, while still ensuring that no conflicting blocks are ever committed, the protocol may fail to reach agreement on the proposed block.
 In this case, the adversary can prevent consensus on bit~$0$ and bias the outcome toward bit~$1$, thus forcing honest verifiers to commit an empty block.
 This adversarial influence can be interpreted as a form of interference, where the adversary blocks progress and forces the commit on an empty block.
 This behavior aligns with the fallback guarantees of the BBA$^{*}$ protocol and underscores the importance of maintaining a supermajority of honest stake to preserve both safety and liveness, as originally formalized in~\cite{CM19}.

 In the remainder of this section, we first take a closer look at our assumptions and what they imply with respect to the original protocol (Section~\ref{sec:model_assumptions}), then we introduce our probabilistic process calculus (Section~\ref{sec:process_calculus}).
 Lastly we present the probabilistic process algebra model by starting with a formalization where no malicious node is involved (Sections~\ref{sec:model_honest}) and then extending it with malicious nodes that can coordinate to force the commit of an empty block (Section~\ref{sec:model_malicious}).